Serious Programming Courses

-This is a free hands-on 10-hour course focused on kids in elementary, middle and high school, but it is open to anyone.
+This is a free hands-on 10-hour workshop focused on kids in elementary, middle and high school, but it is open to anyone.
 It will involve serious work and a good amount of going beyond one's comfort zone.
 The goal is to get started on a path that leads to serious programming, rather than using a canned "for kids" programming environment which will never be used for real work.
 The courses are taught by Dr. Mark Galassi, an astrophysicist and computer scientist at Los Alamos National Laboratory.

 Vis-a-vis age: computing, like chess, can often be done well by children, so younger girls and boys are invited to join if they are enthusiastic and willing to work hard.
 But a key issue is fast typing: if a kid cannot type quickly then they will not be able to keep up.
 So we ordinarily specify that the course is for kids in 6th grade and above, but a motivated fast typist could do well even if she were younger.